abmarnie/godot-architecture-organization-advice/README.md

 ## Directory Structure Advice

-This section is mostly in-line with the philosophy advocated for in the [Best Practices for Project Organization](https://docs.godotengine.org/en/stable/tutorials/best_practices/project_organization.html#style-guide) section of the manual.
-Note that all file and foldernames should use `snake_case`, with the exception of `.cs` files, which should use `PascalCase`, otherwise, you will run into headaches later.
+This section aligns with the [Best Practices for Project Organization](https://docs.godotengine.org/en/stable/tutorials/best_practices/project_organization.html#style-guide) section of the Godot manual.
+Note the use of `snake_case` for file and folder names, except for .cs files, which should be `PascalCase`; otherwise you will run into [technical issues related to case sensitivity](https://docs.godotengine.org/en/stable/tutorials/best_practices/project_organization.html#style-guide) on some platforms.
+Also note that using `.gltf` is generally recommended for larger teams, but for small teams in which everyone is comfortable using Blender, working directly with `.blend` files is very convenient.

-- **Addons Folder**: Third party resources, scenes, and code are placed in an `addons/` folder, alongside their licenses.
+- **Addons Folder**: Store third-party assets, scenes, and code in `addons/`, including their licenses.
-- **Source Code Folder**: Source code is placed in a single `src/` folder, for ease of navigation while working in IDEs.
+- **Source Code Folder**: Place all source code in a `src/` folder for easy IDE navigation
-- **Search-Based Navigation**: Scene filenames prefix their exclusive resources, making them searchable together.
-For instance, searching "balls_fish" finds `balls_fish.tscn` and its exclusive resources like `balls_fish.blend`, `balls_fish_albedo.png`, etc. In general, when naming things, put thought into how searchable the name is.
+- **Search-Based Navigation**: Prefix scene filenames with their exclusive resources for efficient searching.
+Example: searching "balls_fish" should locate `balls_fish.tscn` and it's exclusive resources and files `balls_fish.gltf`, `balls_fish_albedo.png`, `balls_fish.mesh`, etc.
-- **Scene-Based Assets Folder**: Scenes and their resources are placed in an `assets/` folder.
-Each scene is in its own folder with its exclusive resources.
+- **Scene-Based Assets Folder**:  Organize scenes and their resources in an `assets/` folder.
+Each scene should have it's own exclusive folder which contains itself and it's exclusive resources.
-    - **Inherited Scene Folders**: Folders for inherited scenes are nested within their base scene's folder.
+    - **Inherited Scene Folders**: Nest folders for inherited scenes within their base scene's folder.
-    - **Shared Resources**: Common resources used by multiple scenes are stored in a central folder with subfolders for each owning scene.
-It is easy to take this too far (too much folder nesting), so be judicious.
+    - **Scene Type Specific Resources**: Store commonly used resources for a specific scene type in a central folder, with subfolders for each owning scene.
+Avoid excessive nesting though.
-    - **Unowned Resources**: General resources not specific to any scene are placed in sibling folders, like `shaders/` for unowned `.shader` files.
+    - **Globally Shared Resources**: Place general resources used by many different types of scenes in sibling folders, like `shaders/`.

 Here is an ASCII art example:
 ```bash